iotaledger/hornet/documentation/docs/getting_started/using_docker.md

 * `-d` Instructs Docker to run the container instance in a detached mode (daemon).

-You can run `docker stop -t 300 hornet` to end the process.
+You can run `docker stop -t 300 hornet` to gracefully end the process.

 ## Create Username and Password for the Hornet Dashboard